Creating a Service Release

 To do so, create and manually deploy a BOSH release for the service by following the instructions up to and including Step 6: Create a Dev Release in Creating a Release in the BOSH Documentation.

-Pivotal recommends that you create sample manifests that deploy the service release(s).
+VMware recommends that you create sample manifests that deploy the service release(s).

 This helps you to write the